 How Consumer Debt Benefits the Economy

-But debt can be devastating.
-If the economy goes into recession, and you lose your job, you may go into default.
-That can ruin your credit score, and ability to take out loans in the future.
-Even if the economy remains, robust, you can take on too much debt.
+However, too much debt can be devastating.
+If the economy tumbles into a recession and you lose your job, you may default on your debt.
+That can ruin your credit score and the ability to take out loans in the future.
+Even if the economy remains robust, you can still take on too much debt.
 It's not just because of so-called poor spending habits.
-It's also a result of unexpected medical bills.
+It could be the result of unexpected medical bills and other needs.

-The best way to avoid the disadvantages of credit card debt is to pay it off each month.
-In addition, save up six months worth of spending.
-That will cushion you if a recession hits, you lose your job or you face a medical emergency.
+The best way to avoid credit card debt is to pay it off each month.
+In addition, build an emergency fund with three to six months' worth of your expenses to ensure you always have enough money to cover your bills and other monthly needs.
+It'll help you if a recession hits, you lose your job, or face a medical emergency.